ishikota/PyPokerEngine/docs/sources/tutorial/participate_in_the_game.md

 # Play poker with AI
 The simple way to evaluate AI strength is **playing poker with AI**.
-In this tutorial, we will create `ConsolePlayer` to participate in the game through console.
+In this tutorial, we will create `ConsolePlayer` to participate in the game via console.

 ## Create ConsolePlayer
 we create `ConsolePlayer` in the same way as [creating our first AI](../index.md).